newclarity/ExoWP/README.md

 ### Exo is Object-Oriented, Of Course
 Exo is [highly object-oriented](http://tommcfarlin.com/object-oriented-wordpress-plugin/), as would be expected of a solid MVC framework.
 And by object-oriented, we don't mean [just using classes as namespaces](http://wp.tutsplus.com/tutorials/plugins/two-ways-to-develop-wordpress-plugins-object-oriented-progamming/), we mean using and leveraging the benefits of object orientation in all it's glory.

-But don't worry, **you don't have to learn Exo's OOP all at once**.
-Just use as much as you are comfortable with and grow your skills over time.
+But don't worry, **you don't have to learn Exo's OOP all at once** _(or even at all if you only want to create themes.)_ Just use as much as you are comfortable with and grow your skills over time.

 ##Exo's Benefits
 The benefits to learning and using Exo when building WordPress web apps are: